Marine Le Pen's policies have investors running scared

 Le Pen, the leader of France's National Front party, officially launched her presidential campaign Sunday with a speech attacking globalization and the dangers of immigration.
 She also pledged to pull France out of NATO.
 Much of her rhetoric matches that of President Trump in the U.S.

-Most importantly for investors, Le Pen has threatened to hold a referendum on France's membership in the European Union.
+Le Pen wants France to drop the euro, an event that would throw the future of Europe's common currency into doubt.
+She has also threatened to hold a referendum on the country's membership in the European Union.

-A French exit from the EU would be far messier than the departure Britain is preparing to negotiate.
-France would be forced to give up the euro and revert to its own currency, the franc.
+A French exit from the bloc would be far messier than the departure Britain is preparing to negotiate.
+France is one of the group's founding states, and the second biggest eurozone economy.

 "People are feeling slightly more concerned about owning French debt because of a very small but growing risk that that debt is ultimately re-denominated [from euros] into francs," said Jennifer McKeown, chief European economist at Capital Economics.